 Our interdisciplinary research aims to improve our ability to characterise, model, and predict hydrocarbon recovery from carbonate formations, from pore- to reservoir-scale, using a range of state-of-the-art experimental, modelling, and simulation technologies, many of them developed in-house.
-We are currently working on three different themes, with several projects supporting each theme (for more details, please see the Carbonate Reservoirs website.
+We are currently working on three different themes, with several projects supporting each theme.

 International Centre for Carbonate Reservoirs (ICCR)

 This theme focuses on the static and dynamic characterisation and modelling of pore-scale processes in carbonates, the poro-perm evolution of carbonates due to chemical and mechanical processes (both at production and geological time-scales), and the geophysical characterisation of carbonate rocks.
 The theme is carried out in close collaboration with the University of Edinburgh and the University of Oxford, who are partners in ICCR.
 ICCR comprises Europe's largest and most interdisciplinary team of academics working on carbonate reservoirs.